 INCREASE AS WE AGE.

-Silicon absorption decreases with age.
-All other experiments in which silicon deficiency has been induced have demonstrated the importance of the element for the normal development of connective tissue and bone.
+Silica absorption decreases with age.
+All other experiments in which silica deficiency has been induced have demonstrated the importance of the element for the normal development of connective tissue and bone.

 A deficiency in silica could result in reduced skin elasticity and wound healing due to its role in collagen and GAG formation (cartilage).
 As we know, proper collagen formation is essential for maintaining tight, wrinkle-free skin, so silica can also be beneficial for slowing down the signs of skin aging.

 Research executed by Dr. Forrest H. Nielsen, Director of the Dept. of Agriculture (USDA), indicates prevalence of Silica deficiency in:

 - Problems in Joints and Bones: Ligaments, Tendons and Cartilage.

 - Cardiovascular problems: Cholesterol, Hypertension, Atherosclerosis.

 - Skin, Hair and Nails.
 Extended Healing Duration.
 Weakness in the connective tissue.